marcmaralou/marcmaralou/README.md

 ### Hello, my name is Marc! 👋

 - 🏋🏻 I'm currently focusing on developing my LeetCode skills
-- 💻 I’m looking to land my first SWE job on a team that I can make a meaningful impact on
+- 💻 Looking to land my first SWE job on a team that I can make a meaningful impact on

 ### Fun Facts
 - ⚾ Angels fan